Sinopec's greenhouse emissions rise for second year in 2021

-BEIJING : Total greenhouse gases emitted by Asia's biggest oil refiner, China Petroleum & Chemical Corp (Sinopec), drifted up for a second year in 2021, while methane recovery rose nearly 20per cent from year-ago levels.
+BEIJING: Total greenhouse gases emitted by Asia's biggest oil refiner, China Petroleum & Chemical (Sinopec), drifted up for a second year in 2021, while methane recovery rose nearly 20 per cent from year-ago levels.

 The state-backed firm plans to achieve carbon-peaking and carbon-neutrality ahead of the national schedule of 2030 and 2060, respectively.